telerik/blazor-docs/knowledge-base/chart-custom-legend.md

 ---
 title: Custom Chart Legend
-description: How to design my own chart legend
+description: How to create a custom Chart legend that is outside the component and includes rich HTML and additional components.
 type: how-to
 page_title: design custom chart legend diffent from the built-in
 slug: chart-custom-legend